Stereum hirsutum: Similar species

 Similar species include Stereum rameale, S. ostrea, and Trametes versicolor.

 Habitat and distribution

 Its substrates include dead limbs and trunks of both hardwoods and conifers.

-It is found throughout North America.
+It is found in various parts of the world including North America, Europe (from the Nordic countries south to the Mediterranean sea and the British Isles) and Australia.

 Ecology

 It is a plant pathogen infecting peach trees.
-S. hirsutum is itself parasitised by species such as the fungus Tremella aurantia.
+S. hirsutum is itself parasitised by species such as the fungus Naematelia aurantia.